 Certain factors can cause 0 – 60 times to vary a great deal.
 Some of those factors are as follows:

-- Fuel in the car fuel tank
+- The amount of fuel in the car’s fuel tank

 - External air temperature

-- Engine temperature inside the car
+- Engine temperature

-- Overall weight of the car
+- Weight of the driver

-- Weight of driver
+- Experience level of the driver

-- Condition of car race track surface
+- Condition of the race track surface

 - Barometric pressure